-Our English curriculum develops pupils’ spoken language, reading, writing and vocabulary as integral aspects of the teaching of every subject.
+Our English curriculum enables pupils to develop their spoken language, reading, writing and vocabulary.
+This English is an integral part of the teaching and learning in every subject.
 English is both a subject in its own right, but is also essential across the curriculum to empower learners effectively to gain fluency in the English Language.
 Fluency in the English language is an essential foundation for success in all subjects.

 Our curriculum will ensure that our children will be taught to speak clearly and convey ideas confidently using Standard English.
-They should learn to justify ideas with reasons; ask questions to check understanding; develop vocabulary and build knowledge; negotiate; evaluate and build on the ideas of others.
-They should be taught to give well-structured descriptions and explanations and develop their understanding through speculating, hypothesising and exploring ideas.
+They are taught to learn to justify ideas with reasons; ask questions to check understanding; develop vocabulary and build knowledge; negotiate; evaluate and build on the ideas of others.
+They are taught to give well-structured descriptions and explanations and develop their understanding through speculating, hypothesizing and exploring ideas.
 This will enable them to clarify their thinking as well as organise their ideas for writing and comprehend successfully in their reading.

-Our curriculum will develop pupils’ reading and writing in all subjects to support their acquisition of knowledge.
-Children will be taught to read fluently, understand texts (both fiction and non-fiction) and be encouraged to read for pleasure.
+Our curriculum will develop pupils’ reading and writing in all subjects to support their problem solving efficiently.
+Children will be taught to read fluently, understand a variety of texts and to read for pleasure.
 Our curriculum will do everything to promote wider reading, including setting ambitious expectations for reading at home.
 Our curriculum will develop the stamina and skills to write at length and for a clear purpose, with accurate spelling and punctuation.
 Children will be taught the correct use of grammar.
-They should build on what they have been taught to expand the range of their writing and the variety of the grammar they use.
-The writing they do should include narratives, explanations, descriptions, comparisons, summaries and evaluations: such writing supports them in rehearsing, understanding and consolidating what they have heard or read to support the links of reading and writing.
+They will build on what they have been taught to expand the range of their writing with a clear purpose for composition.
+The writing they do will include narratives, explanations, descriptions, comparisons, summaries and evaluations: such writing supports them in rehearsing, understanding and consolidating what they have heard or read to support the links of reading and writing.

-Children at Barlow Hall Primary are supported to ensure they have the problem solving skills required to work strategically when reading.
-They are taught to read using a range of reading resources, including (but not consisting entirely of) some phonetically decodable books in addition to a wide range of texts from various publishers.
-This is done to allow flexiblity of teaching and learning reading strategies across a range of materials.
+Learners at Barlow Hall Primary are supported to ensure they have the problem solving skills required to work strategically when reading.
+They are taught to read using a range of reading resources, including (but not consisting entirely of) some phonetically decode-able books in addition to a wide range of texts from various publishers.
+This is facilitated to allow exposure to a range of language structures.

-Books are levelled up to Reading Recovery level 30 and are finely matched with our childrens reading levels which are continuously assessed and refined based on teacher observations, assessments and Benchmarking.
+Books are levelled up to Reading Recovery level 30 and are finely matched with our children’s instructional level, which are continuously assessed and refined based on teacher observations and assessments.

-Barlow Hall meet the objectives outlined in the 2014 National Curriculum in each year group.
+Barlow Hall meets the objectives outlined in Statements and Good Reading Documents in each year group.
 Staff ensure that all children are given opportunities to study a range of good quality and interesting fiction and non-fiction texts from a variety of genres.
 They have the opportunity to read ‘real’ books and newspapers, big books, posters, ICT based texts, on individual computers, iPads and interactive Whiteboards, large texts, information booklets and Reading Recovery level banded guided reading materials.